nmajeski/vba-challenge/README.md

-This is the readme for VBA-Scripting-Homework
+This is the README for VBA-Scripting-Homework.